 - Faith based

-Our day-long program will provide opportunities for people to connect local organizing with national organizing across the breadth of democracy.
-We seek to expand the number of people who want to write the next chapter in our nation’s story.
+Our day-long program provided opportunities for people to connect local organizing with national organizing across the breadth of democracy.
+We sought to expand the number of people who want to write the next chapter in our nation’s story.